armanriazi/armanriazi.github.io/docs/public/university/master.md

 > Experimental Research: CloudSim-Workflow-Function-Container-Plus (Toward ServerMix)

-> ArmanRiazi(AramisIT)Modeling And Simulation Of running containers on the host without needing a virtual machine.

 **Pros:**

-Simulation of cost and performance
+- [x] Simulation of cost and performance

-Scalability: Container is very scalable than the virtual machines
+- [x] Scalability: Container is very scalable than the virtual machines

-Elasticity: with separating logical code and data
+- [x] Elasticity: with separating logical code and data

-Decrease overhead
+- [x] Decrease overhead

-Decrease the start time of tasks
+- [x] Decrease the start time of tasks

-Fixed data dependency
+- [x] Fixed data dependency

-Resource management
+- [x] Resource management

-Workflow Engine management
+- [x] Workflow Engine management

-Resource Management
+- [x] Resource Management

 **Cons:**

-Lack of clean code and more refactoring.
+- [x] Lack of clean code and more refactoring.

-exclude of design patterns, modular
+- [x] Exclude of design patterns, modular

-Not using Maven and Unit Test
+- [x] Not using Maven and Unit Test

 **Concepts:**

-Workflow: correspond with Function Composition on the simulation environment.
+- [x] Workflow: correspond with Function Composition on the simulation environment.
-Function as a Service(FaaS): Lambda or Cloud Function on the production environment.
+- [x] Function as a Service(FaaS): Lambda or Cloud Function on the production environment.
-Cloudlet : the task of the client or job of workflow ACO Scheduler: Ant colony optimization
+- [x] Cloudlet : the task of the client or job of workflow
+- [x] ACO Scheduler: Ant colony optimization
-Serverfull: include virtual machine/on-premises
+- [x] Serverfull: include virtual machine/on-premises
-Serverless: no server, Event-driven, Provisioning, Scalability, FaaS
+- [x] Serverless: no server, Event-driven, Provisioning, Scalability, FaaS
+- [x] ServerMix:
-ServerMix: The proposed model included both of them.
-In implementing simulation we did not use FaaS or Lambda functions but we have some situations and marks of the Serverless as a kind of theoretical because we implemented with the capability of elasticity that is one of the Serverless features. on the other hand, we are going to need event-driven and arrow functions in this java program.
+:   `The proposed model included both of them.
+In implementing simulation we did not use FaaS or Lambda functions but we have some situations and marks of the Serverless as a kind of theoretical because we implemented with the capability of elasticity that is one of the Serverless features. on the other hand, we are going to need event-driven and arrow functions in this java program.`

 **Target:**
 Running Montage workflow base on the container.
 We have two repo for implementing: